tenzinwoz/tenzinwoz/README.md

-# Hey there :wave:, I'm Kenneth, it's a pleasure to meet you!
+# Hey there :wave:, I'm Tenzin Woeser, it's a pleasure to meet you!

 ### A few things about me
 - I am frontend web developer doing all things creative to make the web a more unique and awesome place.